9 Inspiring Small Workshop Ideas

 4. Book a cool venue

 No matter which small workshop idea you choose, you’re going to need a place to host it.
 And let’s face it: your office conference room just doesn’t cut it.
 Peerspace can help you find the perfect space that complements your workshop theme and accommodates the activities on the agenda.
 There are lofts, galleries, restaurants, rooftop terraces, outdoor patios, and more, all available to rent by the hour.
 Since rental prices vary, those on a budget can easily find a venue as well.
 The right venue will help your workshop to flow naturally.
 And, people will be more likely to listen and share in a friendly, relaxed setting.

 5. Practice work-life balance with self-care

 Everyone needs to be able to unwind and learn how to leave work at work at the end of the day.
 Your employees’ mental health matters, so show you care by hosting a workshop focused on self-care.
-Bring in a yoga instructor and/or a health educator to lead the workshop.
-For an extra special touch, send everyone home with a swag bag of self-care goodies like tea, skincare products, aromatherapy, adult coloring books, or other crafts, as well as a good book or two.
+Bring in a yoga instructor or a health educator to lead the workshop.
+And for an extra special touch, send everyone home with a swag bag of self-care goodies like tea, skincare products, aromatherapy, adult coloring books, or other crafts, as well as a good book or two.